An orange a day keeps stroke away?

 At least for women, that is.

-According to the research, eating high amounts of oranges and grapefruit may help women avoid stroke, with a 19 percent lower risk of ischemic stroke than women who consumed the least amount.
+According to the research, eating high amounts of oranges and grapefruit may help women avoid stroke.
+Women who ate a lot of citrus fruit had a 19 percent lower risk of ischemic stroke than women who consumed the least amount.

 The secret is a certain flavonoid in citrus: flavonones.